Botffy/XPLanG/README.md

 It's a small language: while it's Turing-complete (of course), it lacks subroutines, records, user-defined types, and it doesn't even have elsif.

-I hated that language with a passion.

-But I'm kinda weird, you know, and while everybody else just wanted to forget the language, I wanted to do something about it.
-Having taken a course in compilers at ELTE, I chose extending PLanG as the topic for my [self-directed laboratory project](https://github.com/Botffy/onlab), then I chose to continue the project for my thesis.
-This is that project.
-It's taking a while to do it, but oh well, what the hell.
+XPLanG (eXtended PLanG) is an extended version of that language.
+Having taken a course in compiler construction at ELTE, I chose extending PLanG as the topic for my [self-directed laboratory project](https://github.com/Botffy/onlab), then I chose to continue the project for my BSc thesis.
+The first release candidate is due to be released at the beginning of November 2019.

 The dream lives on.